Clastify logo

 Phagocytes move to infection and digest pathogens

-Phagocytes can leave the blood and travel into infected tissue.
-They move in an amoeboid way: the cell changes shape and flows forward using extensions of cytoplasm.
+Phagocytes can leave the blood and move into infected tissue.
+They move in an amoeboid way: the cell changes shape and pushes forward with extensions of cytoplasm.
 At the infection site, phagocytes recognize pathogens as foreign.
-They engulf them by endocytosis, a process in which the plasma membrane surrounds material and brings it into the cell in a vesicle, then digest them using enzymes from lysosomes, organelles that contain hydrolytic digestive enzymes.
+They then engulf them by endocytosis, a process in which the plasma membrane surrounds material and brings it into the cell in a vesicle, and digest them using enzymes from lysosomes, organelles that contain hydrolytic digestive enzymes.

 Image

-The end result isn’t glamorous, but it works.
+The end result is not glamorous, but it works.
 In an infected wound, large numbers of dead phagocytes, digested material and fluid may form pus.

 Lymphocytes are the adaptive immune cells

 A lymphocyte is a type of white blood cell involved in specific immune responses.
-Many lymphocytes travel in the blood, while others sit in lymph nodes, small organs of the lymphatic system where lymphocytes meet antigens and interact with each other.
+They circulate in the blood, and many are found in lymph nodes — small organs of the lymphatic system where lymphocytes meet antigens and interact with one another.

 A B-lymphocyte is a lymphocyte that, once activated, can produce one specific type of antibody.
-Students often miss the specificity here: one person has a very large number of different B-lymphocytes, but each B-cell makes only one antibody type.
+Students often miss the importance of that specificity: one person has a very large number of different B-lymphocytes, but each B-cell makes only one antibody type.

-An antibody is a soluble protein made by B-lymphocytes.
-It binds specifically to an antigen and helps eliminate the source of that antigen.
-Antibodies can make pathogens easier for phagocytes to engulf, and some can block viruses from attaching to host cells.
+An antibody is a soluble protein made by B-lymphocytes that binds specifically to an antigen and helps eliminate the source of that antigen.
+Antibodies can make pathogens easier for phagocytes to engulf.
+Some also block viruses from attaching to host cells.

 Image

-Before infection, only small numbers of B-cells exist for any one antigen, so lymphocytes have to cooperate.
-The matching B-cells must be selected, activated and multiplied before the antibody concentration rises high enough to control the infection.
+Before infection, there are only small numbers of B-cells for any one antigen, so lymphocytes have to cooperate.
+The matching B-cells must be selected, activated and multiplied before antibody concentration rises enough to control the infection.

 Antigens are the labels the immune system reads

-An antigen is a molecule that lymphocytes recognize as foreign or abnormal, triggering a specific immune response, including antibody production.
-Most pathogen antigens are glycoproteins or other proteins, usually found on the pathogen’s outer surface.
+An antigen is a molecule that lymphocytes recognise as foreign or abnormal, triggering a specific immune response, including antibody production.
+In most pathogens, antigens are glycoproteins or other proteins, usually found on the pathogen’s outer surface.

-Antibodies bind antigens with a specific fit.
-The shape and chemical properties have to match: the antibody’s binding region fits part of the antigen rather like a receptor fits a ligand.
+Antibodies bind antigens only when the match is specific.
+The shape and chemical properties have to fit: the antibody’s binding region matches part of the antigen, rather like a receptor fitting a ligand.
 So one antibody type won’t bind equally well to every pathogen.

 Image

 Antigens also occur away from pathogens.
-Erythrocyte antigens are surface molecules on red blood cells that can trigger antibody production if they are transfused into a person with an incompatible blood group.
-That’s why blood typing and cross-matching are essential before transfusion.
+Erythrocyte antigens are surface molecules on red blood cells, and they can trigger antibody production if transfused into a person with an incompatible blood group.
+This is why blood typing and cross-matching are essential before transfusion.

 B-cells need two matching signals

 A helper T-lymphocyte is a lymphocyte that activates other immune cells after recognizing a specific antigen.
-B-cells don’t just meet an antigen and switch straight into full antibody production; the response is controlled, so the right B-cells are the ones that respond.
+B-cells don’t just meet an antigen and switch straight into full antibody production; the process is controlled so the right B-cells respond.

-A B-cell needs two conditions before it can be activated.
+A B-cell needs two things before it becomes activated.
 First, it must interact directly with its specific antigen.
 Second, it must contact a helper T-cell that has also been activated by the same type of antigen.
 This double-check avoids wasting resources on irrelevant antibodies and lowers the chance of inappropriate immune responses.

 Image

 The key word is “specific”.
-Some B-cells are antigen-specific, and so are some helper T-cells.
-Only the rare cells with receptors that match that antigen are selected for the response.
+Antigen-specific B-cells and antigen-specific helper T-cells are involved.
+Only the rare cells with receptors matching that antigen are selected for the response.

 Clonal expansion solves the numbers problem

 A clone is a group of genetically identical cells produced from one original cell by mitosis.
 Early in an infection, the body may have only a few B-cells that can respond to a particular antigen.
-That isn’t enough: a small number of cells cannot secrete enough antibody to clear a serious infection.
+That’s not enough: a small number of cells cannot secrete enough antibody to clear a serious infection.

 Once activated, the selected B-lymphocyte divides again and again by mitosis.
-It makes many B-cells with the same antibody specificity.
+The result is many B-cells with the same antibody specificity.
 Most of them then differentiate into plasma cells, B-cells specialized for rapid antibody secretion.

 Image

 Plasma cells work like protein factories.
-They have extensive rough endoplasmic reticulum and Golgi apparatus because antibodies are proteins, so they must be synthesized, processed and secreted.
-The key syllabus idea is simple: activated B-cells multiply first; the resulting plasma cells then secrete large quantities of the same specific antibody.
+They contain extensive rough endoplasmic reticulum and Golgi apparatus because antibodies are proteins that must be synthesized, processed and secreted.
+For the syllabus, the key idea is simple: activated B-cells multiply first, and the resulting plasma cells secrete large quantities of the same specific antibody.

 Memory cells make the second response faster

-Immunity is the ability to eliminate an infectious disease from the body.
-Antibodies already present may provide it, but long-lasting immunity usually relies on memory cells.
+Immunity is the body’s ability to eliminate an infectious disease.
+Antibodies that are already present can provide protection, but long-lasting immunity usually depends on memory cells.

 A memory cell is a long-lived lymphocyte that remains after an immune response and can rapidly produce, or help produce, the same specific antibody if the antigen is encountered again.
-After an infection, most plasma cells die and antibody levels fall.
-A smaller number of lymphocytes remain as memory cells.
+After an infection, most plasma cells die, so antibody levels fall.
+A smaller number of lymphocytes stay behind as memory cells.

-If the same pathogen infects the body a second time, memory cells activate quickly.
+If the same pathogen infects the body again, memory cells are activated quickly.
 The antibody response is faster and stronger, often eliminating the pathogen before symptoms become serious.

 Image